Monodromy groups of polynomials of composition length 2

 \section{Beyond Theorem \ref{thm:mainres}}

 In this section, we provide detailed refinements of Theorem \ref{thm:mainres}.
-The theorem will be a direct consequence of the combination of Theorems \ref{thm:affinesho}, \ref{thm:affS4I}, \ref{thm:affS4II}, \ref{thm:S4S4}, \ref{thm:arbnons}, \ref{thm:nonsaffI} and \ref{thm:nonsS4I} below, each of which deals with particular classes of monodromy groups $\Mon(g), \Mon(h)$.
+The theorem follows directly from the combination of Theorems \ref{thm:affinesho}, \ref{thm:affS4I}, \ref{thm:affS4II}, \ref{thm:S4S4}, \ref{thm:arbnons}, \ref{thm:nonsaffI} and \ref{thm:nonsS4I} below, each of which deals with particular classes of monodromy groups $\Mon_k(g)$ and $\Mon_k(h)$.
+The possible classes are described by the monodromy classification for indecomposable polynomials, see Theorem \ref{prop:primmon}.
 Note that, due to the definition of the ``large kernel" property, we may work at the level of geometric monodromy groups in order to prove Theorem \ref{thm:mainres}.
 We therefore may and will assume for the rest of this section that $k=\overline{k}$ is an algebraically closed field of characteristic $0$.